 “Mom!
 Mom!”
 Kiyro yelled with excitement, pulling his lovely mother by her hand.
-He ran into the kitchen.
+Then, he ran into the kitchen.

-She was an petite lady with shining light brown hair.
-Dimples appeared on her round face, while she held onto her son’s hand.
-Her figure for someone so small was quite voluptuous, what was even more surprising was that she didn’t look anywhere near her age.
-At the age of ten, Kiyro’s mother still looks to be in her young mid-twenties.
+She was a petite lady with shining light brown hair.
+Dimples appeared on her round face while she held onto her son’s hand.
+Her figure, for someone so small, was quite voluptuous; what was even more surprising was that she didn’t look anywhere near her age.
+At age ten, Kiyro’s mother is still in her mid-twenties.
 Not a single sign of wrinkles could be seen on her face.

 Sometimes, Kiyro wondered how his mother could still look so young.
-She was his light, he dearly loved his mother just as much as he loved his family.
+She was his light; he dearly loved his mother just as much as he loved his family.
 Every day was an endless blessing of happiness and bliss.
-His stiff father, actually smiled often, whenever he saw her, his stone cold face will soften.
+His stiff father smiled often; his stone-cold face would soften whenever he saw her.
 Everyone who saw them could tell them that they were a perfect couple, a perfect family that anyone would envy.

-Kiyro was proud of that, and he would flaunt it around everywhere he would go.
-These were the time, he always believed that it would stay like this forever.
+Kiyro was proud of that, and he would flaunt it around everywhere he went.
+These were the times he always believed it would stay like this forever.

-“What is it Kiyro?”
-She squats down and gave him a sweet smile.
+“What is Kiyro?”
+She squats down and gives him a sweet smile.

-Kiyro ran over and smashed into his mother with opened arms.
-“I love you mom!”
-His hand wrapped around her neck and he pecked her on her cheek.
+Kiyro ran over and smashed into his mother with open arms.
+“I love you, mom!”
+His hand wrapped around her neck and pecked her on her cheek.